-- Obey all traffic laws, such as traffic signals, stop signs, and the maximum speed limit of 20 mph.
+- Obey all traffic laws, such as traffic signals, stop signs, and the 20 mph speed limit

-- Travel at a slower safe speed in response to crowds, emergency, or weather conditions.
+- Travel at a slower speed in response to crowds, emergency, or weather conditions

-- Obey all ONE WAY signs and arrows: Travel only counter-clockwise on the Drives that circle the Park.
+- Obey all ONE WAY signs and arrows

-- Children under age 14 must wear a helmet, but it is recommended that every cyclist wear a helmet.
+- Children under age 14 must wear a helmet.
+It is recommended that every cyclist wear a helmet

 Dogs must be leashed at all times in the following locations: